 San Francisco State University (SFSU) (Master's)

-I am a credentialed teacher (in California and New Jersey) and have taught elementary grades for twelve years.
+I am a credentialed teacher (in California, Oregon, and New Jersey) and have taught elementary grades for twelve years.
 I have a unique ability to connect with young kids and communicate with them in a way that puts them at ease.
 As a teacher, I understand what motivates young students and what does not.

 When I was in the classroom, I would often use humor (a powerful tool) and music to engage my students.
 I never use rewards; rather, I find ways to present concepts organically, creating an intrinsic motivation to learn.
 Kids are built to learn; I simply try to find a way to help all concerned harness their abilities.